University of Wisconsin Stout | Wisconsin's Polytechnic University

 217A Bowman Hall

 Kalvin Yang grew up in Wausau and currently lives in Menomonie.
 Yang earned both his Bachelor's and Master's degrees from the University of Wisconsin-Stout and was actively involved in student organizations as a student.
 Prior to becoming a Multicultural Student Services Advisor, Yang worked part-time as the Student Advisor for Multicultural Student Services and worked as the Multimedia & Graphic Design Professional for Stout Vocational Rehabilitation Institute (SVRI).

 He believes that education is the key for students to open doors to new opportunities and enjoys working with students to help them achieve their goals.

-Shana Jones, Advisor
+Shana Jones, MA - Advisor

 216 Bowman Hall

-Shana Jones was born and raised in Chicago and just recently moved to Eau Claire to serve as an Advisor to both Multicultural Student Services and ASPIRE Student Support Services.
+Shana Jones was born and raised in Chicago and recently moved to Eau Claire to serve as an Advisor to both Multicultural Student Services and ASPIRE Student Support Services.
 With a background in program management, curriculum development, mediation, coaching and mentorship, Jones looks forward to making a large impact by bringing valuable contributions to student life and UW-Stout holistically.
-She received her Master's degree from DePaul University in Organizational & Multicultural Communication and consistently seeks opportunities to increase awareness in the areas of diversity & inclusion, multiculturalism and social justice.
+She received her Master's degree from DePaul University in Organizational & Multicultural Communication and consistently seeks opportunities to increase awareness in the areas of diversity and inclusion, multiculturalism and social justice.
 She is a huge proponent of giving back and the duty as a society to educate whenever and wherever possible.

 Sue Scholfield, Office Manager